NBC Attacks Trump For Calling London Attack 'TERRORISM', Then IT Backfires! | John Hawkins' Right Wing News

 John Hawkins's book 101 Things All Young Adults Should Know is filled with lessons that newly minted adults need in order to get the most out of life.
 Gleaned from a lifetime of trial, error, and writing it down, Hawkins provides advice everyone can benefit from in short, digestible chapters.Buy Now

-However, SURPRISE to liberals and their fake news outlets….President Trump was right, and NBC got the biggest ‘IN YOUR FACE’ moment for putting their foot in their mouth.
-Good for them…they earned these.
+However, SURPRISE to liberals and their fake news outlets….President Trump was right and NBC got the biggest ‘IN YOUR FACE’ moment for putting their foot in their mouth.
+Good for them…they earned it.

 So far he has been right EVERY time.
 He's one of those people that can connect the dots quickly.
 Not afflicted with selective blindness.